-(2) If, without reasonable excuse, the master of such a ship fails to comply with subsection (1), he is guilty of an offence and liable on summary conviction to a fine of ten thousand dollars.
+(2) If, without reasonable excuse, the master of such a ship fails to comply with subsection (1), he commits an offence and is liable on summary conviction to a fine of ten thousand dollars.

-PART VI - Prevention Of Collisions And Safety Of Navigation

-Collision Regulations, Distress and Safety

-145. The Governor may make regulations, hereinafter referred to as "collision regulations regulations"- and in making such regulations he shall have regard to any international convention for the time being in force for the prevention of collisions at sea.
+PART VI - Prevention of Collisions and Safety of Navigation Collision Regulations, Distress and Safety and in making such regulations he shall have regard to any international convention for the time being in force for the prevention of collisions at sea.